masher92/UKCP18/Regridding/ReadMe.md

 </p>
 <p align="center"> Figure 1.
 Layout of 1km observations grid (model) and 2.2km model grid (right) <p align="center">

 In order to use the observations to validate the model data it is necessary to convert the two datasets to a common resolution.
-Iris provides functionality to regrid cube data using the horizontal grid of another cube.
-For instance, in this case regridding the 1km observations cube using the 2.2km horizontal grid from the model cube.

-Regridding involves changing the grid on which data values are provided, whilst ensuring that the qualities of the data are preserved.
-This is done using the horizontal grid of another cube.
+In this case, the objective is to regrid the 1km observations cube using the 2.2km horizontal grid from the model cube.
+Regridding involves converting the grid on which data is provided and aims to ensure that the quality of the data being regridded is maintained on the new grid.

-Iris offers a number of methods by which to perform this regridding:
-* Linear regridding: extrapolation point will be calculated by extending the gradient of the closest two points.
+There are a number of regridding algorithms which use different methods to transfer information from one grid to the other.
+Iris provides several different methods to regrid one cube using the horizontal cube of another:

-Linear interpolation is a simple technique used to estimate unknown values that lie between known values.
-The concept of linear interpolation relies on the assumption that the rate of change between the known values is constant and can be calculated from these values using a simple slope formula.
-Then, an unknown value between the two known points can be calculated using one of the points and the rate of change.
-Linear interpolation is a relatively straightforward method, but is often not sophisticated enough to effectively interpolate station data to an even grid.
+* Linear regridding: The concept of linear regridding is based upon an assumption that the rate of change in value between two known points is constant and can be derived from a simple slope formula.
+Consequently, the value at an unknown point can be derived from using this gradient (/rate of change) between its closest two points.

-* Nearest neighbour regridding: extrapolation points take their value from the nearest source point
+* Nearest Neighbour regridding: In nearest neighbour regridding points take their value from the nearest source point
+* Area weighted regridding:

 ## Code work flow
 * CEH-GEAR_reformat_and_regrid.py: